 Staying on Top of Route Leaks and Outages

 For more on route leaks, check out the post on Finding and Diagnosing BGP Route Leaks which discusses additional examples.
 And also look into the post on Proactive BGP Alerting, to see how you can easily detect reachability issues, route changes and prefix changes.
-If you’re interested in monitoring routes to network, detecting issues in upstream ISPs and setting up precision-guided alerts, check out ThousandEyes Lite for free.
+If you’re interested in monitoring routes to network, detecting issues in upstream ISPs and setting up precision-guided alerts, sign up for a free trial of ThousandEyes today.